 This course examines business management principles and practices essential to the health informatics field.
 Concepts focus on what it takes to effectively manage, budget, govern, and evaluate information technology services in a healthcare organization.
 Topics include market analysis, the budget planning process, construction and evaluation of the RPF process, financial management, project management, and communication strategies.

-HINF 570 - Public Policy for Health Informatics 3 credits
+HINF 570 - Health Information Policy and Governance 3 credits

 HINF 580 - Current Trends in Health Informatics 3 credits